Welcome to an essential node of the Pandeism index!!

 is bound up on this mossy rock

-Since Pandeism puts forth the idea that examination of the Universe through a series of logical steps suggests that the Deus became the Universe
+Since Pandeism puts forth the idea that examination of the Universe through a series of logical steps suggests that the Deus (the Creator or creative force) became the Universe

 in order to share in the experience of life therein, then the Universe must be designed, by its own natural law, to facilitate an experience to be had.
-It must be of a structure that will lead to abiogenesis and evolution by natural selection leading to the development of self-reflective intelligent life -- and to life with a level of awareness vastly superior to our own, one to which we have simply not yet evolved.
-Supposing that the Deus, "God," basically blew itself up (albeit temporarily on a cosmic scale) in the Big Bang that started it all, so is thereafter not around to guide life into existence, and must count on that happening on its own according to the laws of physics written into the Universe at the Creation.
+It must be of a structure which will lead to abiogenesis and evolution by natural selection leading to the development of self-reflective intelligent life -- and to life with a level of awareness vastly superior to our own, one to which we have simply not yet evolved.
+Supposing that the Deus (what theists would call "God") essentially blew itself up (albeit temporarily on a cosmic scale) in the Big Bang which started it all, so is thereafter not around to guide life into existence, and must count on that happening on its own according to the laws of physics written into the Universe at the Creation.

 Two distinct driving factors must underscore the scope of such Creation:

-First, the Deus sought to create a Universe that would maximize the instances of intelligent life
+First, the Deus sought to create a Universe which would maximize the instances of intelligent life

 developing without need of further intervention.
 The formula